sstewart34/Caverlees-Canadian/README.md

 How to run the program:
 	To run the tests:
-		Type python recommenderTest.py into the terminal within the tests/ folder.
+		Type "python recommenderTest.py" into the terminal within the tests/ folder.
 This will run tests of our core algorithm and parser.
+There are copies of the entire program in the tests directory due to technical issues with the test file attempting to access dependancies in another directory.

 	To run the regular program:
 		Type "python recommender.py jobs.json" into a terminal within the main directory.
 This will boot a window with checkbuttons.
 The user should check off each of the language(s) that he/she knows and click done.
 The user should also choose an area of Computer Science they are interested in (i.e. information storage and retrieval).
 Our program will recommend a programming language to the user that they should learn in order to qualify for more jobs.